amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 Again, we have to be very careful updating the references and handling special cases such as when there's only one element.

-<a id="DoublyLinkedList.addLast"></a>
+<a id="DoublyLinkedList.removeLast"></a>
-{% codeblock LinkedList.prototype.addLast lang:js mark:6 https://github.com/amejiarosario/algorithms.js/blob/master/lib/data-structures/linked-lists/linked-list.js full code  %}
+{% codeblock LinkedList.prototype.removeLast lang:js mark:6 https://github.com/amejiarosario/algorithms.js/blob/master/lib/data-structures/linked-lists/linked-list.js full code  %}
   removeLast() {
     let current = this.first;
     let target;